Grid Math

 • True/False statement: G0 = (G1>5000) ?
 G2 :G3;

-• An expression is parsed from right to left.
-In the conditional expression G0 = (condition)?G2:G3, the data type of the rightmost channel, G3, defines the data type of the output.
+• Expressions are parsed from right to left.
+For example, in the conditional expression G0 = (condition)?G2:G3, the data type of the rightmost value, G3, determines the output data type.

 • Expression file

-Click on Clear to remove all entries, including the expression, grid assignment, and expression file.
+Click Clear to reset all input fields including the expression, grid assignments, and loaded file.

 Application Notes

-If an equation yields a value outside the data range, the output is set to DUMMY.
+If an equation produces a value outside the data range, the output is set to DUMMY.

-In Geosoft convention, the DUMMY value depends on the data type:
+In Geosoft conventions, the DUMMY value depends on the data type:

-• For signed integer data types, the DUMMY value is set to the minimum value of the corresponding data range.
+• Signed integer data types: The DUMMY value is set to the minimum value of the corresponding data range.

-• For unsigned integer data types, the DUMMY value is set to the maximum value of the corresponding data range.
+• Unsigned integer data types: The DUMMY value is set to the maximum value of the corresponding data range.

-• The DUMMY values and data ranges for floating data types do not follow this convention.
-Instead, they are set to limits outside the data ranges you would typically handle in geophysical processing.
+• Floating-point data types: The DUMMY values and data ranges for floating data types do not follow the above conventions.
+Instead, their values are set outside typical geophysical processing ranges.

-ClosedClick the link to expand and view the Geosoft data ranges and DUMMY values for the different data types.
+ClosedClick the link below to expand and view the Geosoft data ranges and DUMMY values for different data types.

 Expression

 Expressions are parsed from right to left.
-For example, in the conditional expression G0 = (condition)?G2:G3, the data type of the rightmost channel, G3, defines the data type of the output.
+For example, in the conditional expression G0 = (condition)?G2:G3, the data type of the rightmost channel, G3, determines the output data type.

-Longer, more complex expressions spanning multiple lines remain visible as you work.
-When new rows are added to the Expression box, its height automatically expands to display up to 12 lines.
+Longer, more complex expressions that span multiple lines remain fully visible as you work.
+When new rows are added to the Expression box, its height automatically expands—up to a maximum of 12 lines.
 Beyond this, a scroll bar appears along the right margin for navigation.

-To further increase the vertical height of the box, while the focus is on the Expression box, hover the cursor over the top or bottom edge of the dialog until the double arrow appears.
-Click and drag the edge of the dialog to resize the box accordingly.
+To further increase the height of the box, focus on the Expression box, hover your cursor over the top or bottom edge of the dialog until the double arrow appears, then click and drag the edge of the dialog to resize the box accordingly.

-When working with long expressions, the dialog can also be widened.
-Hover the cursor over the left or right edge of the dialog until the double arrow appears, then click and drag to adjust the width as needed.
+The dialog can also be widened for better visibility when working with long expressions.
+Hover over the left or right edge of the dialog until the double arrow appears, then click and drag to adjust the width as needed.

 Assign Grids